Harrow Road Pop-up Branch

 Outcomes

-The research project established Dozens’ reputation for socially-grounded innovation and contributed to Dozens becoming a finalist for the UK’s BCR Capability and Innovation Fund in business banking.
+The research project established Dozens’ reputation for socially-grounded innovation and contributed to Dozens becoming a finalist for the UK’s BCR Capability and Innovation Fund.